jonburdon/vue-snap/README.md

 ### Further Steps to take in SnapGame.vue:

-1. Transfer code in to components yourcard.vue and checkcard.vue
+1. ~~Display card image for cards.cards[0]~~

-2. ~~Display card image for cards.cards[0]~~
+2. Transfer code in to components yourcard.vue and checkcard.vue

 3. Create a function to set the value of yourcard as cards.cards[0].code

-4. Shuffle the data in cards: array
+4. Run shuffle function to shuffle the data in cards: array

 5. Iterate through the shuffled array cards: 2 seconds at a time, showing the card image.